-The AD7324 is a successive approximation ADC built around two capacitive DACs.
+The AD7328 is a successive approximation analog-to-digital converter built around two capacitive DACs.
 Figure 23 and Figure 24 show simplified schematics of the ADC in single-ended mode during the acquisition and conversion phases, respectively.
 Figure 25 and Figure 26 show simplified schematics of the ADC in differential mode during acquisition and conversion phases, respectively.

 The ADC is composed of control logic, a SAR, and capacitive DACs.
 In Figure 23 (the acquisition phase), SW2 is closed and SW1 is in Position A, the comparator is held in a balanced condition, and the sampling capacitor array acquires the signal on the input.

 Figure 23.
-ADC Acquisition Phase (Single-Ended)
+ADC Configuration During Acquisition Phase, Single-Ended Mode

-When the ADC starts a conversion (Figure 24), SW2 opens and SW1 moves to Position B, causing the comparator to become unbalanced.
+When the ADC starts a conversion (see Figure 24), SW2 opens and SW1 moves to Position B, causing the comparator to become unbalanced.
 The control logic and the charge redistribution DAC are used to add and subtract fixed amounts of charge from the capacitive DAC to bring the comparator back into a balanced condition.
 When the comparator is rebalanced, the conversion is complete.
 The control logic generates the ADC output code.

 Figure 24.
-ADC Conversion Phase (Single-Ended)
+ADC Configuration During Conversion Phase, Single-Ended Mode

 Figure 25 shows the differential configuration during the acquisition phase.
-For the conversion phase, SW3 opens and SW1 and SW2 move to Position B (Figure 26).
-The output impedances of the source driving the $V{\rm IN}+$ and $V{\rm IN}-$ pins must be matched; otherwise, the two inputs have different settling times, resulting in errors.
+For the conversion phase, SW3 opens and SW1 and SW2 move to Position B (see Figure 26).
+The output impedances of the source driving the $V{\rm IN}+$ and $V{\rm IN}-$ pins must match; otherwise, the two inputs have different settling times, resulting in errors.

 Figure 25.
-ADC Differential Configuration During Acquisition Phase
+ADC Configuration During Acquisition Phase, Differential Mode

 Figure 26.
-ADC Differential Configuration During Conversion Phase
+ADC Configuration During Conversion Phase, Differential Mode